 A Nota Simple is a document provided by the Spanish Property Registry that includes a detailed description about the property.
 It includes the current owner’s information, whether any debts exist, the property boundaries and how the land is classified (commercial, farmland or developable).

 What Different Types of Mortgages are Available in Spain?

-As the Spanish property market is not as sophisticated as the UK market, the large portion of mortgages granted are variable interest rate (simply capital and interest repayment) mortgages.
+As the Spanish property market is not as sophisticated as the UK market, the large proportion of mortgages granted are variable interest rate (simply capital and interest repayment) mortgages.
 Some lenders also offer fixed rate mortgages including CaixaBank who offer a 20 year fixed rate mortgage

 What is a Basic Breakdown of the Costs Involved?

 As is the case when buying a property anywhere, there are usually a number of fees and costs that need to be paid.
 These may include a valuation fee of between 300 and 1,000 Euros.
-Banks tend to charge a 1% setup fee and the Spanish government will further charge an additional 1% stamp duty.
+Banks tend to charge a 1% setup fee and the Spanish government will further charge around 1% stamp duty (AJD - Actos Jurídicos Documentados).
 Mortgage brokers charge 1% (although some may be willing to work for less) and one needs also to consider on an individual basis the legal fees and notary costs involved, as these can vary significantly.
 On average the total costs will amount to approximately 11% of the purchase price.